 The YWI and the ‘Inimim Forest

 In October, 1990 members of the Yuba Watershed Institute signed a ground-breaking cooperative agreement with the Bureau of Land Management and the Timber Framers Guild providing for the joint management of 1,388 (now expanded to 1,813) acres of federal forest land on ten parcels on the San Juan Ridge in western Nevada County.
 These lands are now known as the ‘Inimim Forest. (‘Inimim is the Nisenan word for ponderosa pine.)
-Our agreement calls for the restoration of the ‘Inimim Forest to an old-growth condition, management of its timber on an ecologically sustainable yield basis, and protection of wildlife, cultural, historical, recreational, educational and scenic values of this forest.
+The agreement called for the restoration of the ‘Inimim Forest to an old-growth condition, management of its timber on an ecologically sustainable yield basis, and protection of wildlife, cultural, historical, recreational, educational and scenic values of this forest.

-The ‘Inimim Forest Management Plan
+1995 ‘Inimim Forest Management Plan

-The Implementation Plan
+2000 Implementation Plan